matteogiorgi/geoteodotnet/index.md

 # char** main( ._.)

-And Crispin Crispian shall ne'er go by, from this day to the ending of the world but we in it shall be remember'd;
-we few, we happy few, we band of brothers;
-for he to-day that sheds his blood with me shall be my brother.
+And Crispin Crispian shall ne'er go by, from this day to the ending of the world but we in it shall be remember'd.
+We few, we happy few, we band of brothers; for he to-day that sheds his blood with me shall be my brother.